sweng-epfl/public/lectures/Debugging/ReadMe.md

 ---
 #### Exercise
 Run the code in the [binary-tree](exercises/lecture/binary-tree) folder.
+First, run it.
 It crashes!
-Use a debugger to figure out why, and fix the bugs.
+Use a debugger to add breakpoints and inspect what happens until you figure out why, and fix the bugs.
 Note that the crash is not the only bug.

 <details>
 <summary>Solution (click to expand)</summary>
 <p>